luminarei23/GeoCatch/README.md

     - [x] macOS `.app` build.
 - [x] **User-Friendly Interface**: Simple and intuitive design.
 - [x] **Easter Egg and Animations**: Includes fun elements and visual indicators for a better user experience.
+- [ ] **Test Coverage** I did not have more time to resolve issues with QTest so only prepared simple scheme presenting how i would approach this

 ---